Contrast-Security-OSS/workshop/presentation/reveal-hugo/content/m02-instrumenting-container/index.md

 ---
 ### Add the application definition

-The next three commands are where we add the application to the container definition.
+{{% note %}}
 The common operation is to transfer the binary to a subdirectory on the running container.
 Sometimes there is additional configuration in the form of files or environment variables, and that is specific to your application definition.
+{{% /note %}}

+The next three commands are where we add the application to the container definition.

 Since we already have a jar file, we'll copy it to the container.